AdobeDocs/target.pt-BR/help/administrating-target/c-user-management/c-user-management/user-management.md

    Ou

-   Se você já estiver conectado à Experience Cloud, vá para [https://www.experiencecloud.adobe.com](https://experiencecloud.adobe.com)e clique no ícone [!UICONTROL Aplicativo] na barra de navegação superior &gt; clique **[!UICONTROL em Admin]** no lado direito.
+   If you are already logged in to the Experience Cloud, go to [https://www.experiencecloud.adobe.com](https://experiencecloud.adobe.com), then click the [!UICONTROL App] icon in the top navigation bar &gt; click **[!UICONTROL Admin]** on the right side.

 1. (Condicional) Se tiver acesso ao [!DNL Admin Console for Enterprise] para mais de uma organização, clique no avatar do usuário no canto direito ou na barra de navegação superior e selecione a organização desejada.